-4.4 Key contractors
+4.4 Key Contractors

-- 4.4.1 BOWL is currently contracting with preferred key contractors for the main components of the works described in this CMS.
-The roles and responsibilities for the construction works for these three key contractors and the interface with the BOWL project team are set out under Section 4.8 below. - 4.4.2 The three key contractors are described in the following sections, providing a brief overview of the companies and their experience in offshore wind farm construction. - 4.4.3 In line with the requirements of the Marine Licences (Conditions 2.5, 2.6 and 3.1.2) the final identities of the persons responsible for making deposits, acting on behalf of the licensee, vessels, contractors and subcontractors will be notified to the Licensing Authority prior to their engagement in the works.
+- 4.4.1 BOWL has appointed three Key Contractors to install the main components of the works described in this CMS.
+The roles and responsibilities of the Key Contractors and the interface with the BOWL project team are set out under Section 4.8 below. - 4.4.2 The Key Contractors are described in the following sections, providing a brief overview of the companies and their experience in offshore Wind Farm construction. - 4.4.3 In line with the requirements of the Marine Licences (Conditions 2.5, 2.6 and 3.1.2) the final identities of the persons responsible for making deposits, acting on behalf of the licensee, vessels, contractors and subcontractors will be notified to the Licensing Authority prior to their engagement in the works.

-Seaway Heavy Lifting Ltd (SHL)
+Seaway Heavy Lifting Offshore Contractors B.V.
+(SHL)

-- 4.4.4 SHL is a leading offshore contractor in the global Oil & Gas and Renewables industries, offering tailored Transport and Installation (T&I) and Engineering, Procurement, Construction and Installation solutions (EPCI).
-SHL operates globally and services a diverse client portfolio including the major operators in the offshore Oil & Gas and Offshore Renewables industry. - 4.4.5 Previous projects in Renewables include T&I for Wind Turbine Generator (WTG) foundations at Riffgat, Gwynt y Môr and Sheringham Shoal and offshore substation T&I at Sheringham Shoal, Galloper, Thanet and Greater Gabbard. - 4.4.6 SHL is a Subsea 7 joint venture company and as such benefits from the consolidation of Subsea 7's Renewable Energy business into SHL through adopting Subsea 7's EPCI systems and processes across the organisation and secondment of Subsea 7 personnel into the project team.
-This reflects their extensive EPCI experience of deep water Oil & Gas projects. - 4.4.7 SHL will be responsible for procuring and installing the pile sub structures and jacket foundations for the WTGs and OTMs, and also for the installation of the inter array cables.
-SHL will also perform the heavy lift of the OTM topsides.
+4.4.4 SHL is a leading offshore contractor in the global Oil & Gas and Renewables industries, offering tailored Transport and Installation (T&I) and Engineering, Procurement, Construction and Installation solutions (EPCI).
+SHL operates globally and services a diverse client portfolio including the major operators in the offshore Oil & Gas and Offshore Renewables industry.

+- 4.4.5 Previous projects in Renewables include T&I for Wind Turbine Generator (WTG) foundations at Riffgat, Gwynt y Môr and Sheringham Shoal and offshore substation T&I at Sheringham Shoal, Galloper, Thanet and Greater Gabbard. - 4.4.6 SHL is a Subsea 7 joint venture company and as such benefits from the consolidation of Subsea 7's Renewable Energy business into SHL through adopting Subsea 7's EPCI systems and processes across the organisation and secondment of Subsea 7 personnel into the project team.
+This reflects their extensive EPCI experience of deep water Oil & Gas projects. - 4.4.7 SHL will be responsible for procuring and installing the piles and jacket substructures for the WTGs and OTMs, and will perform the heavy lift of the OTM topsides SHL will use a subcontractor to complete inter-array cable installation and manufacture (See Section 4.5 below).